Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

   - *Volume size (GB)* - provide the preferred disk size for the VM, it can be specified in the range from 10 GB to 1000 GB.
 Minimal available size for Linux VMs - 10 GB; and also just below this field you can make a mark ***for auto-deleting volume*** when the VM is terminated;

-After these steps the newly created Linux VM will be added to the *Virtual Machine page* with the status ACTIVE:
+After these steps, the newly created Linux VM will be added to the *Virtual Machine page* with the status ACTIVE:
 ![](../../../assets/images/vms/6-vm.png?classes=border,shadow)